discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

   }}
 >

-**This build deals less damage than the seraph version, but gains more boon duration which allows it to be played with lower Agony Resistance (typically you want a minimum of 60% to play <Trait name="Legendary Lore"/>).
+**This is the standard build with high boon duration which allows it to be played with lower Agony Resistance and has an easier time maintaining boons.
 This build also has the advantage of working in other content such as Raids and Strike Missions**

 Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!